GoogleCloudPlatform/community/tutorials/deploy-grails-to-google-cloud/index.md

 ## Cloud SQL

-The Grails application developed during this guide is going to use a MySQL database created with [Cloud SQL](https://cloud.google.com/sql/)
+This guide’s Grails application uses a MySQL database created with [Cloud SQL](https://cloud.google.com/sql/)

 > Cloud SQL is a fully-managed database service that makes it easy to set up, maintain, manage, and administer your relational PostgreSQL BETA and MySQL databases in the cloud.
 Cloud SQL offers high performance, scalability, and convenience.
 Hosted on Google Cloud Platform, Cloud SQL provides a database infrastructure for applications running anywhere.